AICP Membership Assistance

 You have the option to apply for an Inactive CM exemption for up to four years.
 Under this status, your AICP membership will be inactivated, and the AICP credential cannot be used during this period.
 This exemption requires you to keep your APA and chapter memberships active.
 This exemption includes Parental leave, Military Service leave, Health Care leave, Foreign Residency, and Other.

-APA's Direct Debit Program
+APA's Auto-Renewal Program